daytonaio/content/articles/20240910_Daytona_Project_Config.md

 daytona project-config add
 ```

-You'll be prompted to enter key information for the configuration, such as the
+You'll be asked to enter key information for the configuration, such as the
 [repository URL](/definitions/20240819_definition_repository.md), build
 configuration, and environment variables.

-For example:
+We will see an example now:

 ```bash
 daytona project-config add